LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/README.md

 ## Author
 ### * Tin Hang

-## 🔴 Warning: This is not financial advisor.
-Do not use this to invest or trade.
-It is for educational purpose.
+## 🔴 Warning: This is not financial advice.
+Do not rely on it for investment or trading decisions.
+It is for educational purposes only.